Mohammad Javad Zarif: Resignation

 Zarif did not elaborate or provide any further explanation.
 An aide said that one of the reasons for Zarif's resignation was anger over his exclusion that day from meetings with Syrian president Bashar al-Assad, who was visiting Tehran.
 Rouhani rejected Zarif's resignation two days later.
-Qassem Soleimani, the head of Iran's Quds Force, also rejected Zarif's resignation, with Soleimani remarking that Zarif is the "main person in charge of foreign policy."
+Qasem Soleimani, the head of Iran's Quds Force, also rejected Zarif's resignation, with Soleimani remarking that Zarif is the "main person in charge of foreign policy."

 Sanctions

 In July 2019 the United States imposed sanctions on Zarif, and he was identified by the US as an "illegitimate spokesperson for Iran".
 In response, a spokesman for European Union diplomatic chief Federica Mogherini stated, "We regret this decision."

 Leaked audiotape

 On 25 April 2021, The New York Times published content from a leaked audiotape of a three-hour taped conversation between economist Saeed Laylaz and Zarif.
 The taped conversation was connected to an oral history project, "In the Islamic Republic the military field rules," that documents the work of Iran's current administration.
 The tape was obtained by the London-based news channel Iran International.
-In the tape, which the Times refers to as "extraordinary" moments, Zarif criticizes Qasem Soleimani and Iran's elite Islamic Revolutionary Guard Corps (IRGC) and alleges that former U.S. Secretary of State John Kerry told him that Israel attacked Iranian assets in Syria "at least 200 times."
+In the tape, which the Times refers to as "extraordinary" moments, Zarif criticizes Qasem Soleimani, the commander of the Quds Force, and Iran's elite Islamic Revolutionary Guard Corps (IRGC) and alleges that former U.S. Secretary of State John Kerry told him that Israel attacked Iranian assets in Syria "at least 200 times."
 Although the tape has not been authenticated, the Iranian foreign ministry spokesman did not deny its validity.